Living Simply: Decluttering your life.

 Today I only buy what I need nothing more.
 Yes, I have gotten quite disciplined about not buying books for the sake of improving my library.
 You see we as humans don’t need much; however, advertisement and companies would greatly disagree.

 Here is the reality; the company does not care what you do with the item once you buy it.
 If you lose the thing most likely, you will rebuy it, and if you don’t like the piece usually they don’t care because the company already got what they were after – money!
 Please don’t get wrong some companies are not like this at all, but most have a date of when returns are acceptable.
-Some companies want repeat service, while others do not.
+Some companies want to repeat service, while others do not.

 Many of the times we fool ourselves into believing we need material items, relationships, or other potentially unnecessary things to make us happy.
 I cannot stress this enough – everlasting joy comes from the inside out.
 Changing your external world by adding stuff will only provide a fleeting sensation of happiness, not the satisfying joy you’re most likely craving.

 It appears to me that most of the time we overcomplicate life, even down to the necessities of life by wasting not only our money but also our time.
-We can always make more money, but not more time – especially Newton time.
+We can always make more money, but not more time – especially in Newton time.

 How many times have you stayed in a relationship because you didn’t want to be alone or because you were comfortable in the relationship?